Josef Gangl: Resistance in Austria

 A few days after his arrival in Wörgl, Gangl contacted the local group of Austrian resistance under Alois Mayr.
 He provided the resistance fighters with information and weapons.
 It was decided that the execution of Johann Giehl's order to defend Wörgl against the Americans to the end (to break bridges and block paths) should be prevented, and also to liberate the prominent French prisoners from the nearby Itter Castle.
 However, parts of the Giehl combat group in Niederaudorf were attacked by the 12th US Armored Division on May 3, 1945, and suffered heavy casualties.
 Von Hengl had his troops withdrawn from Wörgl and Itter, whereupon units of the Waffen-SS moved in.
 In the meantime, many residents of Wörgl had already hung white flags out of the windows.
-According to an order from Heinrich Himmler, all male residents of such homes were shot.
+According to an order from Heinrich Himmler, all male residents of such homes were to be shot.
 Gangl, like Mayr, saw it as his obligation to stay in place to protect the residents from reprisals with his soldiers.
 Together with ten comrades from his Nebelwerfer ("smoke launcher", lit. "fog thrower") Regiment 83, he remained in Wörgl against Hengl's order to withdraw.

 On May 4, 1945, at 11 a.m., the Czech cook Andreas Krobot travelled to Gangl, coming by bike from Itter Castle.
 He came asking for immediate help for the prisoners there, because an attack by the Waffen-SS on the castle was imminent.
 Gangl, who did not want to sacrifice his men in an "Ascension" (suicide/himmelfahrt) Command and had promised to get them through alive, was forced to drive white-flagged towards the Americans and ask for help.
 In Kufstein, 8 km away, he met an American reconnaissance unit under the command of Captain John C. "Jack" Lee.
 Together they moved with 14 US soldiers and Gangl and ten of his former artillerymen to Itter Castle.
 Gangl called Alois Mayr again for help, whereupon two other Wehrmacht soldiers and the young resistance fighter Hans Waltl drove to the castle.
 The liberated French prisoners also took part in the fight.
 On the morning of May 5, about 100 to 150 men from the 17th SS Panzer Grenadier Division "Götz von Berlichingen" attacked.
 Gangl was fatally hit by a sniper while trying to get former French Prime Minister Paul Reynaud out of the line of fire.
 At around 4:00 p.m., a relief unit from the 142nd US Infantry Regiment reached the castle and defeated the besiegers, capturing about 100 SS men.
 The Battle for Itter Castle was one of two times where the US Army and the Wehrmacht fought together, the other being Operation Cowboy.